 Surrendering Your Pet

-We strongly encourage residents to exhaust all other means of finding a new home for your pets.
+Making the decision to give up your pet can be a difficult one.
+We strongly encourage residents to exhaust all other means of finding a new home for your pets before surrendering to the shelter.
 Talking with friends, family, coworkers, placing cute photos and video on your social media accounts, and posting flyers are good ways to let people know you're looking for a new home for your pet.